typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 process.
 These fibers typically run on a small pool of native threads.
 This mode of concurrency reaps several major benefits:

-1. Fibers are incredibly cheap to create so we can create hundreds of thousands of them without thrashing.
+1. Fibers are incredibly cheap so we can create hundreds of thousands of them without thrashing the process.
+We also don't need to pool them.
-2. It is extremely fast to context-switch between fibers.
+2. It is much faster to context switch between fibers than it is to between native threads.
 3. Blocking a fiber doesn't necessarily block a native thread; this is called semantic blocking.